marklogic/mlxprs/client/JSDebugger/README.md

 ## Configuration

-You will need a launch config (launch.json) set up before starting debugging.
-A launch config specifies modes of debugging, connection and credential info.
-If not provided, the debugger defaults to settings in mlxpr.
+You will need to configure mlxpr settings in settings.json first.

+To start a debug session, You'll also need a launch config (launch.json) that specifies debug-specific parameters.

 ### Launch
 Example config: